Self Defense with a Handgun in a Vehicle

 In the video, Aaron reviews various ways to quickly and safely get a handgun into the fight.
 It is a shooting technique video well worth watching.

 Be careful when practicing this.
 Putting a bullet through your console would be an expensive mistake.
-There’s nothing wrong with doing this through dry fire.
-Ideally, it would be great to take a vehicle class when shooting up the beater car isn’t a big deal, but I completely understand not wanting to risk shooting your primary mode of transportation.
+There’s nothing wrong with doing this through dry fire training.
+Ideally, it would be great to take a vehicle class when shooting up the beater car isn’t a big deal, but not everyone has access to quality vehicle classes in their area.

 If you have a garage, it’s easy to practice this at home.
-Close the garage door, put up some paper targets, and dry fire away without fear of neighbors calling the cops.
+Close the garage door, put up multiple targets, and dry fire away without fear of neighbors calling the cops.

 Written by Brian Purkiss - always a student, sometimes a teacher.